magoo/risk-measurement/content/en/docs/intro/risk.md

 - `p` is a **Probability** involved with the scenario.
 - `i` is an **Impact**.

-Quantitative risk is composed from the product of how *probable* an undesireable event is, and the probable impacts that would result.
+Quantitative risk is composed from the product of how *probable* an undesirable event is, and the probable impacts that would result.

 We _very often_ focus on smaller components of this equation.
 Practical cybersecurity blue team work is full of examples where we make assumptions about a scenario or impact.
 "Assume Breach" is one of them, which you've likely heard of.
 Sometimes we assume a breach has already occurred, and work to mitigate downstream impact.
 Then, we may switch gears and patch a vulnerability that could cause that same breach to begin with.